CarlosMoyaT/CarlosMoyaT-Spring-boot-microservicios/README.md

 - Service Independence: Each microservice can be deployed and scaled independently.
 - Centralized Authentication: Keycloak manages authentication and authorization.
 - Distributed Monitoring: Prometheus and Grafana provide observability across services.
+- Circuit Breaker pattern: A resilience strategy in distributed systems that prevents cascading failures by detecting when a service is failing.

 ## Backend
 - **Java 21** – Provides modern language features and performance improvements for building robust backend applications.